Board Meeting Guide

 About the Meetings

 The public is invited to attend and participate in Washington County Board Meetings, which are most Tuesdays at 9 a.m. in the Board Room at the Washington County Government Center, 14949 62nd St. N., Stillwater.
 See the county calendar for meeting dates.
 The Washington County Board Room is disability accessible, and assisted-listening devices are available to the public.
-All regular Board Meetings are cablecast live and rebroadcast on cable Channel 16 in the Stillwater area.
+All regular Board Meetings are webcast live and are available during the meeting and in archives.

 During Board meetings, the commissioners develop policy, make decisions, and make or amend laws for governing the county.
 The agenda of upcoming meetings may be viewed online in advance.
 The order of events are as follows: